The Eagle Ford Shale Laboratory (EFSL) Project

 The Eagle Ford Shale Laboratory: A Field Study of the Stimulated Reservoir Volume, Detailed Fracture Characteristics, and EOR Potential

-The Recipient will conduct a science-based field laboratory project in the Eagle Ford Shale Formation.
-Utilizing newly-developed monitoring solutions, the project team will deliver unprecedented comprehensive high-quality field data to improve scientific knowledge of three important stages of unconventional oil production from shales: (1) a Refracturing Stage where a previously fractured legacy well will be re-stimulated for improved production, (2) a new Stimulation Stage where the most advanced hydraulic fracturing and geosteering technology will be applied in two new production wells, and (3) a Gas-EOR (enhanced oil recovery) Phase where the refractured well will be later tested for the efficiency of Huff and Puff gas injection as an EOR method.
+For this, our team utilizes newly-developed monitoring solutions based on distributed fiber-optic sensing and permanently installed rotary seismic sources to provide continuous surveillance before, during and after fracturing.
+The project targets three important stages of unconventional oil production from shales: (1) a Refracturing Stage where a previously fractured legacy well will be re-stimulated for improved production, (2) a new Stimulation Stage where the most advanced hydraulic fracturing and geosteering technology will be applied in two new production wells, and (3) a Gas-EOR (enhanced oil recovery) Phase where the refractured well will be later tested for the efficiency of Huff and Puff gas injection as an EOR method.
 Field monitoring will be complemented by laboratory testing on cores and drill cuttings, and coupled modeling for design, prediction, calibration, optimization, and code validation.

 - Develop and test new breakthrough monitoring solutions for hydraulic fracture stimulation, production, and EOR.
 In particular, for the first time in unconventional reservoirs, use active seismic monitoring with fiber optics in observation wells to conduct: (1) real-time monitoring of fracture propagation and stimulated volume, and (2) 4D seismic monitoring of reservoir changes during initial production and EOR from the refractured well.